-4.1 Principle 1: written instructions shall be provided
+4.1 Principle 1: Written instructions shall be provided

 Gas mixtures shall only be filled against written and approved instructions.
-Normally the instructions issued will comprise operating procedures for the plant & equipment and specific instructions for each gas mixture to be produced.
+Normally the instructions issued will comprise operating procedures for the plant and equipment and specific instructions for each gas mixture to be produced.

-4.2 Principle 2: equipment and facilities shall be properly designed
+4.2 Principle 2: Equipment and facilities shall be properly designed

-Gas mixtures shall only be prepared in properly equipped and approved facilities where provision has been made for:-
+Gas mixtures shall only be prepared in properly equipped and approved facilities where provision has been made for:

-- Adequate segregation of filling flammable and oxidant gases and other potentially incompatible components to clearly defined areas. - Prevention of feed-back of gas from filling systems into supply gas systems. - Safe and environmentally responsible disposal of waste gases.
-The IGC document 'Disposal of gases' gives further detailed information.
+- Pressure and material compatibility of filling equipment with the intended mixtures. - Adequate segregation of filling flammable and oxidant gases and other potentially incompatible components to clearly defined areas. - Prevention of feed-back of gas from filling systems into supply gas systems. - Safe and environmentally responsible disposal of waste gases.
+AIGA 083 'Disposal of Gases' gives further detailed information [3].

-4.3 Principle 3: written instructions shall be prepared by competent staff using recognised data
+4.3 Principle 3: Written instructions shall be prepared by competent staff using recognised data

-Gas mixing instructions shall be prepared by trained and competent staff who checks for:
+Gas mixing instructions shall be prepared by trained and competent staff that check for: